matteoferla/DirEvo_tools/readme.md

 See also my [mutagenesis repository](https://github.com/matteoferla/mutagenesis).
 It is currently hosted on a Raspberry pi in my flat.

+# Currently working on
+copypasting stuff to make modal about Cx approximations in pedelAA

 # To Do list

 Sorted by urgency: